 the top of the spindle that holds the spare tire in place in the well.

-tire's spindle, then it may have fallen off and might be under your spare
+spare tire's spindle, then it may have fallen off and might be under your

-be used on other makes of cars.
+seems to be used on other makes of cars.

 If you can not find your T-bird's spindle cap, then tape a piece of thin metal or hard plastic to the underside of your cover until you can find a replacement that will work.

 The black plastic cap just slips over the top of the spindle.
 It does not screw down.